Insert your tagboard here :)

 The use of the term 'American' in actual reference to white thought and perspective sets a psychological dismissive predisposition toward the true experiences, ideas and opinions of black folks as they lie outside of the hegemonic box created by predominantly white media and academia.

+So, Who Is An American?
 This question shouldn't suggest a contest of patriotism or nationalism but instead rights and true equality.
 When we begin to honestly address historical issues of housing and job discrimination, land theft, wealth usurption and other forms of oppression that historically have and continue to create the very different realities and the prisms through which those realities are viewed and lived-only then will we truly be able to honestly describe ourselves as simply Americans.

 This is how right wingers (and some on the Left with the right wing mentality) respond to logic.
 One question asked of him.
 Five minutes later, he still won't respond.